-After Venturi’s and many other people’s departure, most of the development of the company’s products shifts into the hands of Riccardo Cangini.
+After Venturi’s and many other developers’ departures, most of the development of the company’s products shifts into the hands of Riccardo Cangini.

 In late 1993, he continues working on what some recognize as the very last “real” Simulmondo title, Time Runners, also an episodic series, designed as a mix between platforming and adventure.

 At least according to the CEO, Cangini tells me it was probably less than that and, again, it is a generic number that does not include all returns and unsold merchandise.
-Time Runners, despite the market being saturated, managed to fully run through the planned 30 episodes; which the programmer also recalls objecting to, because they were too many.
+Time Runners, despite the market being saturated, managed to fully run through the planned 30 episodes; which the programmer also recalls objecting to, because they really seemed to betoo many.

 In September of 1993, Carlà announces a drastic price cut on all Simulmondo adventures, while also trying to lighten up the gamers’ darkening mood by announcing such exciting news as “a load/save screen like the one in Alone in the Dark” and “much-requested PC Speaker sound” (MC Microcomputer issue n.132).

-The final episodic series, Spiderman, had a rather peculiar story: according to Federico Croci, Carlà hadn’t realized the license was only for one year.
-It was only during the summer of 93, that the patron of Simulmondo realized, much to his chagrin, the Marvel license would expire at the end of the year.
+The final episodic series released by Simulmondo, Spiderman, had a rather peculiar story: according to Federico Croci, Carlà hadn’t realized the license from Marvel was only for one year.
+It was only during the summer of 93, that the patron of Simulmondo realized, much to his chagrin, the license would expire at the end of the year.
 Croci recalls the chaos that ensued when Carlà came in the offices screaming to get his team to hurriedly shove the games out of the door.

-Since they had already done miracles earlier in 1993, it wasn’t going to be repeated: the Spiderman series would only last three episodes.
+Since they had already done miracles earlier in 1993, without a core team, it wasn’t going to be repeated: the Spiderman series would only last three episodes.
 In the September 93 issue of MC Microcomputer Carlà wrote that Simulmondo was also developing series on the X-men and Wolverine but those, apparently, never materialized.
-Even worse fate met the Martin Mystere – previously announced as a “closed agreement” (issue n.130 of MC Microcomputer) – that, recalls Cangini, wasn’t considered a viable business by the publishers.
+Even worse fate met the Martin Mystere series – previously announced as a “closed agreement” (issue n.130 of MC Microcomputer) – that, recalls Cangini, was not even considered a viable business by the publishers.

 By the end of 1993, Simulmondo had lost all of its clouts: the market had changed, PC games were becoming more complicated and the company couldn’t keep up with the technology.
 Simulmondo had been strangled by the saturation of the very same niche market it helped create.